webbrandon/mc/README.md

 # Master of Ceremony

 **About**
 This is a build tool similar to other build tools.
 It's like `make` on steriods with features like built in dynamic templating similiar to `go`'s template pacjage.
 What it provides is a modern way of configuring and running your build scripts with a single command.
-Either by setting the command line options or via `Makeconfig` file you can assign your build task.
+Either by setting the command line options or via `Makeconfig.yaml` file you can assign your build task.
 Your build can begin with a configuration script which can create the parameters needed to fill in a template (or not) and finish off with a post initialization script in one step for the user.

 ## USAGE

-If no `file` is assigned `mc` will look in its current base path for a `Makeconfig` from which it is ran; with or without the _yaml_ mime type.
-When you use option parameters they will override the existence of a `Makeconfig`.
+If no `file` is assigned `mc` will look in its current base path for a `Makeconfig.yaml` from which it is ran.
+When you use option parameters they will override the existence of a `Makeconfig.yaml`.

 ---